kempny/Graphologist/README.md

 You can test this on any Linux computer, in the absence of a touch screen you can sign witch a mouse.

+In 2.xx version linear interpolation of signature pixels changed to 3rd degree polynomial interpolation.